Comment of

 So you can see why I feel somewhat kindly and protective toward Yankee.

-While attending FBC I also served as a Deacon, later an Elder at Florida Bible Church and was asked by Ray to serve on the FBC College Advisory Board and accepted.
+and accepted.
 I finally graduated from FBC December 15, 1971.
 I then resigned all positions at FBC, sold my business and started a church here in Perrine, FL -- from which I have since retired.

 I am sure Yankee appreciates your support for the ministry the Lord has given him at the church and the new FBC of Tampa.